Animal Control FAQs Police FAQs Legal/City Attorney FAQs Utilities FAQs

 Who maintains street lights?

-Public Works maintains street light.
-If you would like to report a street light that is out, you may call the Public Works Maintenance Division at (530) 841-2370.
+Public Works maintains street lights in the City of Yreka.
+If you would like to report a street light that is out, call the Public Works Maintenance Division at (530) 841-2370.

 Who is responsible for sidewalk repairs?